brockton-school/bps_sign-in-out/README.md

 - Staff Reason and Return Time
 - ~~Students Grade~~ and prefilled names
 - Add Branding (Logo, and stuff)
 - Add Footer Identifying Build Version
+- Edit visitor sign out so user can select a previous entry and mark themselves as "out"